 Are you concerned about your son or daughter’s performance at school?
 Are they getting the support they need?
 Find out your child’s cognitive profile so you can ensure that their learning needs are met.

-If you live in the North Florida area, you can make an in-person appointment with me via Florida Psychological Associates.
+If you live in the North Florida area, you can make an in-person appointment for a psychoeducational or gifted evaluation with me via Florida Psychological Associates.

 Read what other parents have said.

 Josh is a 4 year old boy from California.
 Here is his story, told by his mom.

 “I am looking for someone that has worked on the tie between learning and working memory.
 It is the difference in my child’s life.
 My son has Autism and he was dropped from funding because they said he does not have a delay in learning.
 I have done so much research to find someone in CA (or the US) that has done extensive research on working memory and learning.
 When I read your publications…it all makes so much sense.
 Thank you again from the bottom of my heart for corresponding with me.
 It really means so much to my family.”

 After the consultancy: